 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor may suspect pertussis based on symptoms.
 A swab from nose, throat, or blood may be tested to confirm the results.

 Pertussis is treated with antibiotics.
 This also keeps the infection from spreading.
 Antibiotics are most effective when started in the early stages.
 They will usually not improve the symptoms or otherwise affect the illness.

 Treatment of Symptoms

 Antibiotics or cough medicine will not prevent coughing.
 The following steps may help control symptoms and prevent problems:

 Cool mist vaporizer to loosen mucus and soothe the respiratory tract.

 Avoid irritants that trigger coughing, such as smoke or aerosol sprays.

 The best way to prevent pertussis is with a vaccine.
-All children (with few exceptions) should receive the DTaP
+Most children should receive the DTaP

 series.
 This protects against

 tetanus, and pertussis.
-Another vaccine called Tdap is routinely given to children aged 11-12 after they have completed the DTaP series of shots.
+Another vaccine called Tdap is routinely given to children aged 11 to 12 after they have completed the DTaP series of shots.
 There are also catch-up schedules for children and adults who have not been fully vaccinated.
 Td or Tdap boosters are given to adults every 10 years.